“We’re moving to containers, but should we use ECS or EKS?”

 EKS Strengths

-1. Workload portability True multi-cloud and hybrid deployments are practical with EKS, especially with EKS Anywhere and compatibility with other managed Kubernetes services like GKE (Google Kubernetes Engine), AKS (Azure Kubernetes Service), and DOKS (DigitalOcean Kubernetes).
-This allows for consistent workload deployment across multiple cloud providers.
+Workload portability True multi-cloud and hybrid deployments are practical with EKS, especially with EKS Anywhere and compatibility with other managed Kubernetes services like GKE (Google Kubernetes Engine), AKS (Azure Kubernetes Service), and DOKS (DigitalOcean Kubernetes).
+You can use the same manifests and pipelines across providers.

 Real-world decision framework: The six factors that actually matter

-After dozens of container migration projects, I’ve found these six factors determine which service is the better fit:
+After dozens of container migration projects, here are the six factors I’ve seen actually tip the decision:

 1. Team Kubernetes expertise